c-cube/ocaml-containers/README.md

 ocaml-containers
 ================

-1. A usable, reasonably well-designed library that extends OCaml's standard library (in `core/`, packaged under `containers` in ocamlfind.
+- A usable, reasonably well-designed library that extends OCaml's standard library (in `core/`, packaged under `containers` in ocamlfind.
 Modules are totally independent and are prefixed with `CC` (for "containers-core" or "companion-cube" because I'm megalomaniac).
 This part should be usable and should work.
 For instance, `CCList` contains functions and lists including safe versions of `map` and `append`.
+- Several small additional libraries that completent it:
+  * `containers.data` with additional data structures that don't have an equivalent in the standard library
+  * `containers.io` with utils to handle files and I/O streams
+  * `containers.iter` with list-like and tree-like iterators
-2. A satellite library, `containers.string` (in directory `string`) with a few packed modules that deal with strings (Levenshtein distance, KMP search algorithm, and a few naive utils).
+  * `containers.string` (in directory `string`) with
+    a few packed modules that deal with strings (Levenshtein distance, KMP search algorithm, and a few naive utils).
 Again, modules are independent and sometimes parametric on the string and char types (so they should be able to deal with your favorite unicode library).
-3. A drop-in replacement to the standard library, `containers.pervasives`, that defined a `CCPervasives` module intented to be opened to extend some modules of the stdlib.
+- A drop-in replacement to the standard library, `containers.pervasives`, that defined a `CCPervasives` module intented to be opened to extend some modules of the stdlib.
-4. A sub-library with complicated abstractions, `containers.advanced` (with a LINQ-like query module, batch operations using GADTs, and others)
+- A sub-library with complicated abstractions, `containers.advanced` (with a LINQ-like query module, batch operations using GADTs, and others)
-5. A library using [Lwt](https://github.com/ocsigen/lwt/), `containers.lwt`.
+- A library using [Lwt](https://github.com/ocsigen/lwt/), `containers.lwt`.
   Currently only contains experimental, unstable stuff.
-6. Random stuff, with *NO* *GUARANTEE* of even being barely usable or tested, in other dirs (mostly `misc` but also `lwt` and `threads`).
+- Random stuff, with *NO* *GUARANTEE* of even being barely usable or tested, in other dirs (mostly `misc` but also `lwt` and `threads`).
 It's where I tend to write code when I want to test some idea, so half the modules (at least) are unfinished or don't really work.

 Some of the modules have been moved to their own repository (e.g. `sequence`, `gen`, `qcheck`) and are on opam for great fun and profit.